 Midwestern Securities bills for its compensation quarterly in arrears.
 However, third party money managers, to whom Midwestern Securities' representatives may refer their clients, may charge their fees in advance.
-Fees and the calculation method are disclosed through the client's statement the month before the fee is deducted.
-This way the client has been disclosed the fee, how it is calculated, and is aware of this the month before it occurs.
-The section within the statement with this information is titled "Debit Notification."

 Midwestern Securities does practice "direct billing" that requires the firm to obtain a client's written permission to deduct our fees directly from the client's account held by the custodian.
 [See the ADV Part 1B, Item 2.
-I] Midwestern Securities does not send an invoice to the client for payment of our advisory fees.
+I] Midwestern Securities does not send a separate invoice to the client for payment of our advisory fees.
 If there is a correction to be made or a refund, then Midwestern Securities manually bills the account.
-Notices of fees are within the client's statement from the clearing firm the month before the debit occurs.
 Midwestern Securities may create an invoice for its financial planning services.

 5.C.
 Disclosure: Other types of fees or expenses clients may pay in connection with the advisory services.

 Clients should be aware that opening an investment account carries with it costs beyond the advisory fee(s) Midwestern Securities charges.
-When placing a transaction order to buy or sell securities, advisory clients may have to pay any or all of the following charges in addition to the advisory fees charged by this firm.
+When placing a transaction order to buy or sell securities, advisory clients may have to pay any or all of the following charges in brokerage accounts and non-fee based accounts:

 - Brokerage commissions

 - Custodian fees

 - Postage charges

 - Processing charges

 - Early surrender

 - Transfer fees

+- Administrative fees for investments in mutual fund fees (note that mutual funds also pay expenses, which will reduce the return to investors, but these expenses are paid to the mutual fund manager, not to Midwestern Securities)

-- Administrative fees for investments in mutual fund fees - 12b-1 fees in addition to administrative fees, and other marketing fees for mutual funds, paid to a broker/dealer - Account maintenance fees charged by a broker dealer for an account, especially if inactive.
+- 12b-1 fees in addition to administrative fees, and other marketing fees for mutual funds, paid to the broker/dealer

+- Account maintenance fees charged by a broker dealer for an account, especially if inactive